okbob/plpgsql_check/README.md

 * possibility to collect relations and functions used by function
 * possibility to check EXECUTE stmt agaist SQL injection vulnerability

-I invite any ideas, patches, bugreports
+I invite any ideas, patches, bugreports.

 plpgsql_check is next generation of plpgsql_lint.
 It allows to check source code by explicit call
 <i>plpgsql_check_function</i>.

-PostgreSQL PostgreSQL 9.5, 9.6, 10, 11, 12 are supported (Develop 13 is supported too).
+PostgreSQL PostgreSQL 9.5, 9.6, 10, 11, 12 and 13 are supported.

 The SQL statements inside PL/pgSQL functions are checked by validator for semantic errors.
 These errors can be found by plpgsql_check_function: